Seaniboy2009/Project4-React/README.md

 # As advertised project

-## 1.Purpose of the project:
+## 1.Purpose of the project / Goals:
 - The purpose of this project is to create a react application with a endpoint API.
 - The applications main purpose is for creating blogs/posts for voting on a product, you can upload the products advert image and then its actual image, users can then vote if its alike the advert or not alike.

+- Goals for the project
+    - my goals are for people who are sick and tired of getting food/products that are not as they are advertised, this app will give users a place to create posts that show what the comapny are advertising and comparing it to what people got
+    - I want users to interact and add there posts and also comment and follow others who have the same issues with there product
+    - maybe with enough users something can be done about false advertising

 ## 2.User stories:
-- as a user i can navigate all aspects of the web app
+- as a user i can navigate all aspects of the web app - Creation of the navbar
-- as a user i can create an account
+- as a user i can create an account - User signup page
-- as a user i can create a post
+- as a user i can create a post - Signed in user can create posts
-- as a user i can update a post
+- as a user i can update a post - Owner of the post can edit
-- as a user i can delete a post
+- as a user i can delete a post - Owner of the post can delete it
-- as a user i can view other posts
+- as a user i can view other posts - The main page will load all posts for users to see
-- as a user i can view my posts
+- as a user i can view my posts - User can see there own posts under account and on the main page
-- as a user i can like a post
+- as a user i can like a post - All posts can be liked/followed except for a post the user ownes
-- as a user i can unlike a post
+- as a user i can unlike a post - Posts that are liked can be unliked
-- as a user i can search posts
+- as a user i can search posts - Main page has a search function for , user who posted, title and content
-- as a user i can follow others
+- as a user i can follow others - Users are shown on the main page as well as the user page
-- as a user i can comment on a post
+- as a user i can comment on a post - All posts have a comment section, where comments can be created
-- as a user i can read others comments
+- as a user i can read others comments - All posts have coments below the main post details
-- as a user i can vote/unvote on a post
+- as a user i can vote/unvote on a post - Posts will allow you to vote alike or not alike

 ## 3.Features:
 - User features